ernesto27/system-design/videostream/tutorial/tutorial.md

 **Security group**:

-Our services run on HTTP port 80, for that reasons we must create a new setup with and onbound rule.
+Our services run on HTTP port 80, for that reasons we must create a new config with and onbound rule.

 Make sure that public IP on turned on, this is because we are not goind to use a Load Balancer in this tutorial,  so we need to access our service using the public IP of the machine.